The Last Empress (musical)

+The musical was created by musical director Yoon Ho-jin, who came up with the idea after watching a production of Cats in London.
+Yoon urged author Yi Mun-yol to write a play about Empress Myeongseong, leading him to write The Fox Hunt in 1994.
+The play was adapted into a musical by playwright Kwang Lim-kim.

-The musical had Peter Casey as orchestrator and was composed by Kim Hee-gap, with lyrics by Yang In-ja (translated by Georgina St. George), and directed by Yun Ho-jin.
-The musical was produced by the Seoul-based Arts Communication (A-Com).
+The musical's songs were composed by Kim Hee-gap, with lyrics by Yang In-ja (translated by Georgina St. George).
+The musical was produced by the Seoul-based company Arts Communication (A-Com).

-The original production at the Seoul Performing Arts Center was expected to reach one million ticket sales by March 2007.
+The original production at the Seoul Performing Arts Center reached one million ticket sales by March 1, 2007.
+The musical was performed several times in South Korea, including a production in 2021.
+In 2025, to celebrate the musical's 30th anniversary, The Last Empress reopened at the Sejong Center in South Korea, playing from January to March.

-It played at the New York State Theater, Lincoln Center, in 1997 and 1998, to favorable reviews.
+The musical also played overseas at the New York State Theater, Lincoln Center, in 1997 and 1998, to favorable reviews.
 It also played in London's West End in 2002, the Kodak Theatre in Los Angeles in 2003, and at Toronto's Hummingbird Centre in 2004.
+The Last Empress was the first Korean musical to be played at Western venues.